Beckenham and West Wickham MRC

 New Wiring

 Each baseboard has 2 x 25 way D connectors, connected to a 36 way tag strip.
 So some connections are on 2 or 3 D pins to carry more current.
-It looks from the above list, as if the first 4 on each connector may have at least 2 pins.
+It looks from the list, as if the first 4 on each connector may have at least 2 pins.

 The MERG CDU's take a short pulse of about 500mA to recharge, the pulse decoders only take about 30mA to recharge and 15mA normally.
 The CobaltIP's are 5mA and 40mA when moving.
 LED lights may be 10mA each.
 So after converting all the points to DCC operation, we can convert the power back to dc.
 This should then make the signal operation easier by having a fixed 0 Volt line.
 It should be possible to eliminate one of the 25 way D plug and sockets on some boards.

 32/0.2 wire will have a resistance of 0.57 ohms for 100 feet, so fine for the DCC to the rails.
-16/0.2 will be 1.14 ohms for 100 feet, so fine for 24 Volt dc which will only carry 1 Amp.
+16/0.2 will be 1.14 ohms for 100 feet, so fine for 24 Volt dc which will only carry about 1 Amp.
 7/0.2 will be 2.6 ohms for 100 feet, so fine for the Xpressnet A and B, or the track section data.
 The wires to the 20 D connectors and D connectors will increase the resistance a little, 20 x 0.03 = 0.6 ohms, and the DCC pins have 2 or 3 pins in parallel.

 The control DCC should come directly from the command station, and must be protected from any rail connection.
 This is done by MERG DCO's(District Cutouts).
 Peco insulated frogs can cause shorts as the wheels of some locos pass over them, 54ms cut out delay is faster than the Lenz command station.